War3Evo/War3Source-EVO/README.md

 Compilation finished successfully.
 ```
 You can find SourceMod 1.9 here: https://www.sourcemod.net/downloads.php?branch=1.9-dev&all=1

+I believe you can download the latest SourceMod for the server, then just compile the code for War3Source: EVO using spcomp from 1.9

 If something is missing during compiling, let me know.